piccard21/vue-component-skeleton/README.md

 ## Ready for development

+- link the package

 ```
 yarn link
-yarn watch
 ```

-goto a project of yours wich will add the component
+- goto a project of yours wich will add the component
 ```
+cd ../project
 yarn link "vue-my-component"
 yarn add vue-my-component
 ```

-now you can develop your component by
+- now you can develop your component by
 ```
 cd vue-my-component
 yarn watch